 The objective of the IEEF is to award a scholarship to a qualified and exemplary individual seeking entry to medical or graduate school to become a physician or career scientist.
-The scholarship award will be up to $65,000 per year to cover the costs of tuition and is renewable for up to 4 years based on good standing.
+The scholarship award will be up to $65,000 total that will be divided among 3 qualified candidates per year to cover the costs of tuition and is renewable for up to 4 years based on good standing.

-• Must be accepted to a medical or graduate program at an accredited university;
+- Must be accepted to an allopathic medical program at an accredited US-based university;

-• Proof of enrollment into accredited medical/graduate school;
+- Proof of enrollment into accredited medical/graduate school from registrar;

 Selection will be based on submitted documents and an in-person interview.